Counting stabiliser codes for arbitrary dimension: Decomposition of

 \begin{rem} When $k=0$, the $\BA$ and $\Spnd{2k}{d}$ subgroups shrink to the trivial group which contains only the identity.
 The decomposition of $\Tnkd$ then takes the following form.
-The uniqueness of the decomposition (i.e., Corollary~ \ref{eq:cor_decomposition_uniqueness}) holds for this case well. \end{rem} In the Appendix Section \ref{app:sec:significance}, we elaborate on the significance of these subgroups in quantum error correction.
+The uniqueness of the decomposition (i.e., Corollary~ \ref{eq:cor_decomposition_uniqueness}) holds for this case well. \end{rem} \tanmayc{\begin{rem} The group $\Tnkd$ is often referred to in the mathematics literature as the parabolic subgroup associated to a $k$-dimensional isotropic subspace of $\Znn$ \cite{Hanlon2005}.
+Furthermore, there is more structure to it than we mentioned in its decomposition above (see Remark \ref{rem:tnkd_structure}). \end{rem} \begin{rem} We borrow this observation from \cite{Hanlon2005}.
+Let us denote by $B$ the group generated by the union of $\BS$ and $\BA$, i.e., $N \coloneqq \left\langle \BS \cup \BA \right\rangle$.
+Then it is easily verified that $N$ is a normal subgroup of $\Tnkd$, and that $\Tnkd/ N \simeq \GL{n-k}{d} \times \Spnd{2k}{d}$. \end{rem} } In the Appendix Section \ref{app:sec:significance}, we elaborate on the significance of these subgroups in quantum error correction.
 While the roles played by $\GLnd{n-k}$ and $\Spnd{2k}{\Z}$ is easily surmised to those familiar with QEC with stabilizer codes, there has been less spotlight on the roles played by $\BA$ and $\BS$, i.e., the fact that the choice of selecting correctable errors for the code is encapsulated by the \emph{group actions} of $\BS$ and $\BA$.